Karvaporsas/leaderboards/README.md

 Leaderboard also shows calculated [Wilk's coefficient](https://en.wikipedia.org/wiki/Wilks_coefficient) for your calculated 1RM score.

+Bodyweight exercises are calculated a bit differently using a small sample size correction to 1RM estimate.
+This will be improved if necessary.

 ## Known commands

 When used, each command starts with /-sign, like so